If you suspect poisoning, contact Tox Info Suisse

 (from abroad: +41 44 251 51 51)

-The regulatory toxicologists at the SCAHT provide scientific expertise to support authorities in their risk assessment, management and communication activities.
+The regulatory toxicologists at the SCAHT provides scientific expertise to support authorities in their risk assessment, management and communication activities.
 The Centre provides a link between researchers and regulators, helping to translate complex research findings into practical recommendations, measures and policies.
-SCAHT contributes to the regulatory use of established and new methods, such as in vivo, in vitro and in silico approaches, to tackle new challenges and generate human-relevant and mechanistic insights.
+SCAHT contributes to the regulatory use of established and new methods, such as in vivo, in vitro and in silico approaches, to tackle new challenges and generate human-relevant and mechanistic insights.SCAHT works in close collaboration with Swiss national authorities as well as leading international bodies such as the European Food Safety Authority (EFSA) and the European Chemicals Agency (ECHA).
+Recent activities include active participation in the European Commission’s Human Health Working Group, contributing to the development of the European roadmap towards phasing out animal testing for chemical safety assessment.

 About Us